s-victor/TinyPedal/docs/customization.md

 Enable automatically heatmap style matching for specific brakes defined in `brakes.json` preset.
 This option applies matching heatmap style to front and rear brakes separately.

     heatmap_name
-Set heatmap preset name that is defined in `heatmap.json` file.
+Set heatmap preset name that is defined in `heatmap.json` preset.
 Note, this option has no effect while `enable_heatmap_auto_matching` is enabled.

     swap_style
 Swap heatmap color between font and background color.